A Recipe for Seduction

-A Recipe for Seduction is a short film (branded as a "mini-movie") sponsored by KFC and produced by the Lifetime Channel, starring Mario Lopez as Colonel Sanders.
+A Recipe for Seduction is a short romance film (branded as a "mini-movie") sponsored by KFC and produced by the Lifetime Channel, starring Mario Lopez as Colonel Sanders.
 The movie premiered on December 13, 2020.
 It tells the story of a young heiress who struggles to choose between a wealthy suitor chosen by her mother, and the new house chef Harland Sanders.

 Plot

 At a dinner party featuring fried chicken at the lavish Mancera house, Billy Garibaldi III proposes to Jessica Mancera.
 She is taken aback and says she “will think about it", angering her mother Bunny.

 The next day, Bunny confronts Jessica, explaining that her marrying Billy is the only way to solve the family's financial woes.
 They are interrupted by their new live-in chef, a fictionalized Harland Sanders.
 Harland and Jessica are immediately smitten with each other.
 Jessica later offers Harland a tour of the grounds, and they quickly share their life stories.
 Harland mentions a secret fried chicken recipe that he envisions changing the world, when an angry Billy interrupts and makes a thinly veiled threat towards Jessica.

 Later, Jessica's friend Lee prepares for a date at a country club while Jessica reveals that she is falling in love with Harland by phone.
 While Jessica is showering, it is revealed that Bunny was listening in on the phone conversation.
 Bunny, posing as Jessica, texts Billy on Jessica's phone, and tells him to meet her at a country club, which is coincidentally the same club Lee is on a date at.
 When they meet, Bunny tells Billy about Harland's secret recipe.
 Billy scoffs, and then it is revealed that Bunny and Billy had an affair and that they have feelings for one another.
 Lee sees the two meeting and tells Jessica to call her right away, but Jessica does not have her phone with her.

 Later at the house, Billy searches furiously for Harland's secret recipe in the kitchen, finding it in Harland's bag.
 Harland walks in, and Billy offers Harland a $500,000 check to leave town and cut off contact with Jessica.
 Harland turns down the offer, but Billy reveals that he knows Harland's secret recipe.
 Billy lies to Harland, telling him that Jessica said yes to his proposal, resulting in Harland going off to talk to Jessica.